Chimfunshi Wildlife Orphanage: Chimfunshi Sanctuary

 Covering 10,000 hectares of land, CWOT currently provides 8 semi-free ranging enclosures for 154 chimpanzees.
 The total area of these enclosures (including the larger ones of 80 hectares) ensures that the chimpanzees with ample space to express natural behaviours.
-CWOT is staffed by a dedicated and professional team of keepers who are committed to providing the best possible care for the animals.

 In addition to the chimpanzees, the orphanage is home to a variety of other rescued animals, including African grey parrots, bush babies, vervet monkeys, various antelopes, birds of prey, and many other animals in need of rescue.
 With the exception of the chimpanzees and African grey parrots, which are not indigenous to Zambia, all the other animals will be released back into the wild in a secure location.
 In the case of the vervet monkey, CWOT is working closely with the Zambia Primate Project, which will oversee the rehabilitation and release process in Kafue National Park.